The actor model in 10 minutes

 it’s implemented in different languages or libraries.

 An actor is the primitive unit of computation.
-It’s the thing that receives a message and do some kind of computation based on it.
+It’s the thing that receives a message and does some kind of computation based on it.

 The idea is very similar to what we have in object-oriented languages: An object receives a message (a method call) and does something depending on which message it receives (which method we are calling).